functionguyy/technical_art/C_tutorials/c_variables.md

 ```
 [image of output]

-The character constants a `char` type can store varies from one computer to
-another, because different machines may have different underlying character sets.
-But the **ASCII** character set is available on most Linux machines.

-**It is important to note that character constants are enclosed in single quotes,
-not double quotes: `'b'` is not the same as `"b"`.**

-Working with character constants in C programming is simple because it treats
-character constants as small integers.
+C treats character constants as small integers, which means character constants

-When a character constant appears in a computation, C simply uses the integer
+can be used in arithmetic computation.
+When a character constant appears in an
-value that represents the character constant in the underlying character set on
+arithmetic computation, C simply uses the integer value that represents the
-the machine executing the program.
+character constant in the underlying character set on the machine executing the program.

 ```C
 #include <stdio.h>